Alternative Dispute Resolution

 Making money talk : How to mediate insured claims and other monetary disputes

 By Little, J. Anderson.
 American Bar Association, Section of Dispute Resolution.
-1st ed. c2007.
+First edition. c2007.

 "Learn how to deal with the peculiar problems of traditional bargaining through proven models and techniques that will help you to: gain a better understanding of the dynamics of money negotiations, identify the recurring problems presented in those cases, acquaint and arm yourself with new tools to handle those challenges, build a model of the mediation process that will serve as a road map when traditional bargaining is unavoidable, and assist the parties in traditional bargaining in a facilitative, rather than a directive way." - publisher's description